Reducing Average Time in Queue Can Lead to Huge Improvements in Customer Satisfaction

-As a call center manager, it can be difficult to track call center KPIs and make data-driven decisions accordingly.
+As a call center manager, it can be difficult to track call center metrics and make data-driven decisions accordingly.
 The next step — optimizing those KPIs — can feel overwhelming.
 In this post, we’ll be exploring average time in queue – what it is, what it means and how to optimize it.

-What is average time in queue?
+What is Average Time in Queue?

 This call center metric is directly tied to customer satisfaction.
 Think about it.
 No one wants to waste time waiting in a queue.
 The whole reason customers are calling is because they want immediate support and answers.